 - Recognizing that each of us is made in God’s image and accepting, honoring and serving one another within and without the school community.

-- Developing understanding and appreciation for cultures and people of all backgrounds and origins.
+- Developing understanding and appreciation of cultures and people of all backgrounds, faiths, origins, and ages.

-- Work effectively, with respect and integrity, as a leader or participant, in service projects as “unto the Lord.”
+- Working with respect and integrity, as a leader or participant, in service or class projects as “unto the Lord.”

-- Articulating the biblical mandate for service and missions, including responsibility to the poor and lost.
+- Understanding the biblical mandate for service and missions, including responsibility to the poor and lost.